 - Timber Frame with Lime Render and Thatch Cladding

 The building is an important element of the demonstration, awareness and bespoke support process; providing live and historical data of the performance of renewable materials in a format that is industry standard.
 By being able to physically see the materials and data change over time and understand the impacts, this is the 1st international building to offer Passivhaus performance alongside renewable materials.

-Embodied within it will be a range of carbon monitoring systems which can show the impacts on energy efficiency and carbon offsetting.
-Cross sections of floors, walls and ceilings will be exposed so that the configuration of the installed materials can be readily demonstrated.
-New materials can be substituted over time to provide up to date knowledge of materials which have recently been introduced.
+Embodied within it is a range of carbon monitoring systems, which show the impacts on energy efficiency and carbon offsetting.
+Floors, walls and ceilings are exposed so that the configuration of the installed materials can be readily demonstrated.
+New materials can be substituted over time to provide up to date knowledge of materials, which have recently been introduced.
 The building has become a key element in the University’s estate master plan.

 Landscaping is a critical component of our scheme.
 We have reinforced the link with the historic gardens of Earlham Hall, retained many of the existing landscape features, including the beech hedge, and incorporated new landscape features such as the central courtyard, an echo of other adjacent courtyards, featuring a beautiful flint SUDs bed surrounding the main lecture theatre.